natmfat/shitgen/README.md

 - enable rapid prototyping on simple web applications
 - allow you to use Prisma-esque method without learning yet another intermediary schema langauge.

-`shitgen` is a toy library that generates both types and models based on basic DDL.
+`shitgen` is a toy library that generates both types and models with basic DDL.
 It's basically a bad yet (barely) "functional enough" ORM with support for basic CRUD operations.
-You will likely have to write raw SQL slapped with type casting for more advanced applications or basic optimizations.
+You will likely have to write raw SQL slapped with type casting for more advanced applications and optimizations.

 Currently uses [postgres](https://github.com/porsager/postgres) under the hood.